apache/druid/docs/content/misc/math-expr.md

 |upper|upper(expr) converts a string to uppercase|
 |reverse|reverse(expr) reverses a string|
 |repeat|repeat(expr, N) repeats a string N times|
+|lpad|lpad(expr, length, chars) returns a string, left-padded to a specified length with the specified characters; or, when the string to be padded is longer than the length specified after padding, only that portion of the expression that fits into the specified length.
+|rpad|rpad(expr, length, chars) returns a string, right-padded to a specified length with the specified characters; or, when the string to be padded is longer than the length specified after padding, only that portion of the expression that fits into the specified length.

 ## Time functions